UIC-CS484/assignment-1---team-project-proposal-team33/README.md

 Afnan Waseem: Backend programmer and will handle API requests.

-Yash Sanjay mude: Frontend programmer, will be responsible for how our sites look.
+Yash Mude: Frontend programmer, will be responsible for how our sites look.

 Development Tool: